-Case against Mexican megachurch leader dismissed
+Court drops rape, other charges against megachurch leader

 It was not immediately clear if the co-defendants’ cases would also be tossed.

 In February, a Southern California woman filed a federal lawsuit against the church and García.
-In it, she said García and his father sexually abused her for 18 years starting when she was 12, manipulating Bible passages to convince her the mistreatment actually was a gift from God.
+In it, she said García, 50, and his father sexually abused her for 18 years starting when she was 12, manipulating Bible passages to convince her the mistreatment actually was a gift from God.

+The dismissal is the latest in a series of blunders on this high-profile case for the attorney general’s office.

+Attorney General Xavier Becerra himself pleaded with additional victims to come forward — a move defense attorneys said could taint a jury pool.